coolbutuseless/wordle/README.md

     has the following methods:
     -   `$new()` to start a new object to help with a new puzzle.
 Use the `word_file` argument to set the location of a list of words to start with.
-This defaults to `/usr/share/dict/words` (which should work on macOS and many unix-ish systems).
+This defaults to an ‘official’ word list scraped from the wordle website: \* `system.file("words.txt", package = "wordle")`
     -   `$get_suggestions()` to get a list of candidate words given the words and responses that have been seen so far
     -   `$update()` to notify the object of what the latest `word` was,